Quoteception/2021-Game-Jam/README.txt

     """

 Special features:
-	Unfortunately, due to unforseen time constraints (having to restart the project due to my group leaving) I haven't been able to add something particualy noteworthy.
+	Unfortunately, due to unforseen time constraints (having to restart the project due to my group leaving) I haven't been able to add something particualy noteworthy for 	the player to do .
 	However, I hope the way that I've constructed the layout of the game which allows for very easy room creation as well as editing is a unique way of tackling the task.